dylan-eustice/context-aware-rag/README.md

 ## Acknowledgements

-We would like to thank the following projects that made Context Aware RAG possible:
+We would like to thank the following projects that made vss-ctx-rag possible:

 - [FastAPI](https://github.com/tiangolo/fastapi)
 - [LangChain](https://github.com/langchain-ai/langchain)